sam2829/project-4-royal-sam/README.md

 - To commit the changes using the following command - git commit -m "This is my commit" Note the brief description at the end of the command to make you aware of what changes have occurred.
 - To then move the changes to GitHub, use the following command - git push

+***Clone Repo***

+Creating a clone allows you to make a copy of the repository at the specific point in time.
+This lets you run a copy of the project locally.
+This can be done by:

+- Navigate to the repository you choose to clone in your GitHub.
+- Clicking on the the arrow of the green button named "Code" at the top of the file.
+- Then select "Local" then under local select "HTTPS" and then copy that url.
+- Navigate to your code editor and within the terminal change the directory to the location you wish to clone the repository to.
+- Type "git clone" and paste the copied HTTPS link from GitHub.
+- Press enter and git will clone the repository to your local machine.

+***Forking the GitHub Repository***

+Forking the GitHub repository allows you to make a copy of the original repository on your GitHub account to view and make changes without it effecting the original repository.
+This can be done by:

+- Log in to your GitHub account and locate the repository you wish to fork.
+- Near the top of the page, under the "settings" button going across the page, you should see a button saying "Fork".
+- Click the "Fork" button and you should now have a copy of the original repository in your GitHub account.

 ***Deployment to Heroku***

 For deployment to Heroku the following steps were made: